ricacostt/100-days-of-code/log.md

 Today we learnt the importance of creating branches, merging pull requests and solving conflicts.
 Discover useReduce hook, an alternative to useState--> from setting state to dispatching actions and adding a reducer to our components.
 Practice by refactoring a basic counter and a list app.

+## Day 66: November 16, 2022

+Learnt about React Testing-library to test components in isolation.
+It allows us to query the DOM the same way the user would.